Skip to content

 ORDER BY created_at DESC;

-async def cleanup_stuck_saga(saga_id: ID) -> bool:
+def cleanup_stuck_saga(saga_id: ID) -> bool:

 """Manually trigger compensation for stuck saga."""